Get tasty recipes delivered to your inbox! Sign up now

 *Before you start baking, measure and prepare your ingredients so the baking process will go smoothly and easily.
 I highly recommend using a food scale to weigh your ingredients.

-Coconut cream: Coconut cream is a thick, creamy, and rich substance that is made by blending the meat of coconut with water.
+Coconut cream: Coconut cream is a thick, creamy, and rich substance that is made by blending coconut meat with water.
 It is thicker than coconut milk and has a higher fat content.
 Coconut cream is a versatile ingredient that can be used in both sweet and savory dishes.
 For this vegan Hamantachen recipe, we will use 100 grams (⅓ cup + 1 tablespoon) of coconut cream.
 Scoop out the coconut solids that are at the top of the can and leave the coconut water behind (you can use it in curries, smoothies, and soups…).

 All-purpose flour: Regular all-purpose flour forms the base of these vegan Hamantaschen cookies.
-Be sure to measure your flour carefully for the best texture.
+Be sure to measure your flour carefully for the best texture

 Powdered Sugar (Confectioners’ Sugar): For sweetness, for a pretty garnish, and it helps absorb moisture from other ingredients, giving the cookies an extra tender and chewy texture.